danvantran/danvantran/content/post/idspispopd.md

 I went through a divorce that, as they often do, took me by surprise.
 I've mostly recovered but I'm proud of how little I let that affect my life and my relationships.

 Yeah, I've walked through my share of walls.
 At this point, I'm almost certain that [noclipping](https://en.wikipedia.org/wiki/Noclip_mode) is permanently enabled for me. ^_^;; I attribute most of my success to hard work and dedication to pursuing my goals, pure and simple.
 The rest is luck, especially with regards to meeting kind-hearted, good people.
-I've been fortunate enough to encounter so many of those, and I reflect daily on the great fortunate I've had to have them in my life.
+I've been fortunate enough to encounter so many of those, and I reflect daily on how grateful I am to have them in my life.

 So f your walls.
 I'll be the one leaving Dan-sized holes in them.
 THAT SOUNDS WRONG BUT YOU KNOW WHAT I MEAN. ^_^;;